cypress-io/cypress-documentation/content/guides/component-testing/framework-configuration.md

 }
 ```

-Lastly, tell Cypress where to find your test in the configuration file.
+Lastly, tell Cypress where to find your test in the Cypress configuration.
 While
 it's possible to mount components in the `pages` directory, generally you will
 want to be more granular with your component tests - full page tests are best
 implemented with Cypress e2e runner.